hoverflies

 German: Gemeine Erzschwebfliege.

 Cheilosia semifasciata Genus: Cheilosia..
 Cheilosia semifasciata Genus: Cheilosia.
 Cheilosia semifasciata Genus: Cheilosia.
-Cheilosia semifasciata Genus: Cheilosia Cheilosia semifasciata.
+Cheilosia semifasciata Genus: Cheilosia Leafmining Blacklet (Cheilosia semifasciata).
 Genus: Cheilosia.
 Family hoverflies (Syrphidae).

 First I thought it was an ordinary fly.
 But at the way of flying it is to recognize as a hoverfly.